mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 the case of duels to the death).
 The victor may not deliberately slay the loser but (if male) is within his rights to scalp the loser.
-Duels can also be fought challenging one party’s right to breed (this is normally done in response to one Aslan male having sex with the wife of another), in which case the victor may geld the loser.
+Duels can also be fought challenging one party's right to breed (this is normally done in response to one Aslan male having sex with the wife of another), in which case the victor may geld the loser.

 **Duels and SOC**
-Most duels are over trivial matters and do not affect the Aslan’s SOC.
+Most duels are over trivial matters and do not affect the Aslan's SOC.
 However, formal or especially notable duels can make or break the reputation of an Aslan.
 A Traveller who wins a formal duel against another Aslan of equal or higher SOC gains DM+1 to any SOC-based check with